AlbertoBasalo/aidd/projects/astro_bokings/0-requirements/5-AstroBookings-Technical_requirements-CFO-letter.md

 We want the user identification information separated from the operational data of suppliers and customers.

+The core service should be responsible for the authentication of the users and the logs of the system.

 ### Reliability

 The system should generate proper logs to trace its behavior.
 It should perform a fast startup and shutdown process to increase our uptime percentage.

+Every software component should use the core service to authenticate the users and to log the system events.

 Notifications will be sent with an external service, we must have a log of the status of the notification.